This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 Success Clue #16: Don’t Blame Your Parents

-Accepting 100% responsibility for your own life empowers you like nothing else can.
-Everything rests on your shoulders, and you can handle that.
-Even if you think you can’t.
-You become a bigger person when you take charge for yourself.
+Accepting 100% responsibility for your life empowers you like nothing else.
+Everything rests on your shoulders, and you can handle that, even if you think you can’t.
+You become a bigger person when you take charge of yourself.

 It wasn’t easy for Arnold to be so far away from his parents, but it was necessary.
 He knew that his destiny didn’t lie in Austria.
 It was to be found elsewhere, especially in America.

-Parents, especially the well-intentioned ones, do the best that they can.
-I acknowledge that my mom did the best that she could.
+Parents, especially the well-intentioned ones, do the best they can.
+I acknowledge that my mom did the best she could.
 She lives in our hometown, and I live far away from her.
 I do miss my mom.
-We talk every week on the phone, and we get to see each other once or twice a year.
+We talk weekly on the phone and get to see each other once or twice a year.
 My upbringing made me who I am today, and I accept all of it.
 I celebrate what I’ve had, and I’m grateful.